 The UCAS tariff score is applicable to you if you have recently studied a qualification that has a UCAS tariff equivalence.
 UCAS provides a tariff calculator for you to work out what your qualification is worth within the UCAS tariff.

 Course aims

-For Foundation Year, see Arts Foundation Year programme specification.
+For Foundation Year (year zero), see School of Arts Foundation Year programme specification.